pad1992/JasPy/README.md

 Congratulations!
 You have started the JupyterLab Programming Environment for the first time.

 ## 4. Run the sample Notebook
-Download the (Sample Notebook)[Sample_Notebook.ipynb] and the associated (sample data file)[sample.123] into your JupyterLab working directory, refresh the file browser and open the Sample Notebook in your JupyterLab environment:
+Download the [Sample Notebook](Sample_Notebook.ipynb) and the associated [sample data file](sample.123) into your JupyterLab working directory, refresh the file browser and open the Sample Notebook in your JupyterLab environment:
 ![Refresh the file browser after copying the files to your JupyterLab working directory](/docs/images/Screenshot_2025-01-06_160153.jpg)

 *Refresh the file browser after copying the files to your JupyterLab working directory*